-In 1902, Henry Croft began mining copper on mount sicker, he built a smelter in the bay, and brought in 400 workers to operate the smelter.
+In 1902, Henry Croft began mining copper on mount sicker, he built a smelter in the bay and brought in 400 workers to operate the smelter.
 He built housing and named the new community Crofton.
-He was shipping his copper our out from the bay, this had quite the effect on the areas beaches, the residue from the smelter was small black glass beads and they blackened the beaches, if you used the beach, these glass beads would stick to your feet, hands and any other body part that came into contact with the beach.
+He was shipping his copper our out from the bay, this had quite the effect on the area’s beaches, the residue from the smelter was small black glass beads and they blackened the beaches, if you used the beach, these glass beads would stick to your feet, hands and any other body part that came into contact with the beach.

-In 1906, Henry sold the mine and smelter to the Britannia mining company who operated the mine for a few more years, but in 1908 the mine and smelter was closed and most of the workers moved off to work in other mines on the island.
-Although there were rumors that a huge sawmill was going to be built here to cut the vast forests that abounded in the area, but alas, these were just rumors and Crofton was well on its way to becoming a ghost town.
+In 1906, Henry sold the mine and smelter to the Britannia mining company who operated the mine for a few more years, but in 1908 the mine and smelter were closed and most of the workers moved off to work in other mines on the island.
+Although there were rumors that a huge sawmill was going to be built here to cut the vast forests that abounded in the area, alas, these were just rumors and Crofton was well on its way to becoming a ghost town.

 In 1955, a ferry system was put into operation that ran from a new wharf constructed in Osborne bay and Vesuvius Bay on Saltspring Island.
 This began to bring life back into the community.

 Still, there was no industry here and only a few hardy loggers, farmers and ferry staff remained.
-Then in 1956, BCFP began to built a pulp and paper mill in Crofton and this drew in a whole new group of workers to the area, the mill began operations in 1957.
+Then in 1956, BCFP began to build a pulp and paper mill in Crofton and this drew in a whole new group of workers to the area, the mill began operations in 1957.
 It was eventually sold to Fletcher Challenge and in 2001 it was sold to Catalyst paper.

 Osborne Bay is a great place to put in a kayak, canoe or boat, many tourists and locals get out on the water to fish or put out crab and prawn traps, the area has some awesome salmon fishing there are many crabs and prawns waiting to be welcomed to your feast.
 The bay has a government wharf and there is a boat ramp for your use.